-Following Government guidelines, the Shul re-opened on 4th July for all services.
-As I am sure you are aware, things are not completely back to normal yet.
 We are putting in place a lot of rules to make sure that the Shul is as safe as possible for us all.
-We ask that you work with us to make this transition as smooth as possible.
+We ask that you work with us to make the experience as safe as possible for everyone attending Shul.

 Only come to Shul if you have been allocated a specific seat number.